If your goal is to get someone to keep reading your blog post, think back to the last time you were at an event where speakers gave presentations.

-Typically, some sessions fly by and others quickly make you think:
+Typically, some sessions fly by and others quickly make you decide:

 “Now’s a good time to go to the bathroom and get a snack.”

-While a number of factors cause those two scenarios, a common reason for the Bathroom-Snack train of thought is that the speaker didn’t make their presentation audience-focused.
+While a number of factors influence whether you’re paying attention or daydreaming, a common reason for the Bathroom-Snack-Train-of-Thought is that the speaker didn’t make their presentation audience-focused.

-Content is also a presentation.
-And how you shape that presentation determines whether someone wants to learn from you … or from someone else.
+And how you shape that presentation determines whether someone wants to learn from you — or from someone else.

-“Action” in our content introductions can take a variety of forms, but they all stir up the desire to keep reading.
+“Action” in our writing introductions can take a variety of forms, but it’s one of the main elements of engaging writing that keeps a reader glued to the screen.
+When a reader has an “active” experience, rather than a “passive” experience, you stir up the desire to keep reading.

 Action Type #1: An unusual point of view